-Paediatric nurses work with children of all ages suffering from many different conditions.
-They play a key role in assessing children's nursing needs, taking into account their medical, social, cultural and family circumstances.
-Paediatric nurses then plan and deliver care in a variety of settings, such as hospitals, homes and in the community, as well as during transfers between these settings.
+Children's nurses, also known as paediatric nurses, work with children of all ages suffering from many different conditions.
+They play a key role in assessing the nursing needs of the child, taking into account their medical, social, cultural and family circumstances.

 Typical work activities vary according to the role, but may include:

 Private nursing offers a range of salaries, and employment can be found in settings such as private hospitals, nursing homes and in patients' own homes.

 Income figures are intended as a guide only.

 Working patterns typically include unsocial hours, but there may be scope for working more regular hours depending on your role.